 Identification Of Non-Toxic Black Mold At Home

-Non-toxic black mold usually appears as dark spots or patches that are blackish-green in color on damp surfaces.
+Non-toxic black mold usually appears as dark spots or blackish-green patches on damp surfaces with a musty odor.
 Sometimes, it may look just like toxic black mold, but the actual type of mold is usually identified through professional inspection and mold testing.
 Without proper testing, it is quite difficult to distinguish between non-toxic black mold and other toxic types because appearance is not usually good enough to differentiate between them.
 Some common areas of non-toxic black mold include the following:

-Bathroom: Bathroom ceilings and walls because water droplets always come from the toilet.
+Bathroom: Bathroom ceilings and walls are damp because water droplets always come from the toilet.

-Basement walls: The place has very high humidity and water leaks.
-That makes it perfect.
+Basement walls: The place has very high humidity and water damage, which make it perfect for mold to thrive on the walls.

 Window sills and frames: Water condenses in window sills and frames, especially during cold months.